 - Various private residences throughout the United States, Australia, Canada, and France.

 In 2001, Hogan opened BoxHeart Gallery in Pittsburgh's Bloomfield neighborhood and began exhibiting fellow emerging and mid-career artists whose artwork exemplifies the diversity and originality of contemporary art.
 Since then, he has exhibited hundreds of regional, national, and international artists while maintaining his own art studio.
 Through IATSE 489 Studio Mechanics Union, he also worked as a scenic artist and paint charge on productions such as Marvel's, The Avengers (Feature Film).
 Hogan’s paintings have shown nationally including exhibitions in the Carnegie Museum of Art, the Westmoreland Museum of Art, and Fallingwater’s Huntington Museum as well as internationally in the Love Art Fair in Toronto, Ontario, Canada.
 His paintings have appeared in several film productions including Bloodlines (TV Series), The Perks of Being a Wall Flower (Feature Film), and Me, Earl, and the Dying Girl (Feature Film).
-Paintings from his series "Bold as Love" and "Memories From the Future" are on exhibit at The Vault Gallery in Cambria California.
-His series, "Wild is the Wind", was recently exhibited at The Affordable Art Fair in New York City, Superfine!
-Art Fair in Washington DC, and Aqua Art Miami Beach.
-Paintings from his new series, 33, debuted at LA Art Show this past January.
-Don’t miss his upcoming solo exhibition at BoxHeart Gallery this December.
+Paintings from his series “33” are on exhibit at The Haen Gallery in Brevard North Carolina.
+Paintings from "Bold as Love" and "Memories From the Future" are on exhibit at The Vault Gallery in Cambria California.
+His paintings were also recently exhibited at The Affordable Art Fair in New York City, Superfine!
+Art Fair in Washington DC, Aqua Art Miami Beach, and LA Art Show this past January.
+Don’t miss his upcoming solo exhibition at BoxHeart Gallery this December!